vsouza/awesome-ios/README.md

 * [NMessenger](https://github.com/eBay/NMessenger) - A fast, lightweight messenger component built on AsyncDisplaykit and written in Swift :large_orange_diamond:
 * [Atlas](https://github.com/layerhq/Atlas-iOS) - A library of native iOS messaging user interface components for Layer.
 * [Messenger](https://github.com/relatedcode/Messenger) - This is a native iOS Messenger app, making realtime chat conversations and audio calls with full offline support.
-* * [Ebblink](https://github.com/ebbapp/ebblinkSDK) - An iOS SDK for sharing photos that automatically expire and can be deleted at any time.

 ## Networking
 * [AFNetworking](https://github.com/AFNetworking/AFNetworking) - A delightful iOS and OS X networking framework.